momentohq/momento-bulk-writer/README.md

 02:47:16 info: Momento.Etl.Cli.Validate.Command[0] data_too_large: 2
 ```

 This means that 214900 passed the validation and there were 22 errors.
-Of the 22 errors, 15 items already expired, 5 items had no ttl, and 2 items were too large for the max size of 1MiB.
+Of the 22 errors, 15 items already expired, 5 items had no TTL, and 2 items were too large for the max size of 1MiB.
 Open the error file to see the particular items that failed validation and why.

 ## Load